-In the midst of a crisis like the one we are currently facing, how do we survive?
+It is important to preserve a pastoral identity.
+Amid a crisis like the one we are currently facing, how do we survive?
 Get up?
 How do we fulfill the call that God has made to us?
 How do I rescue my family and help my church when I am as broken as they are?

-We all have history, a sad one.
-We are all wounded.
+We all have history, a sad one, we are all wounded.
 We have emotional, physical, or spiritual wounds.

 I like the question that Henri Nouwen asks in his book “The Wounded Healer.”
 The main question is not “How can we hide our wounds for the fear of being ashamed?”
 But “How can we put our wounds at the service of others?”

 This is the opposite of everything we have been taught in the seminary.
 We have been trained to hide our wounds, which brings us shame.
 And we have been encouraged to present ourselves as infallible beings who are above the pain of those we serve.
 We say, “my family cannot know I suffer because I have to be strong for them.
 My parishioners cannot know my story of pain and shame because I am going to lose influence on them.
 My conference leaders cannot know that I have mental health problems, that I am depressed, anxious, and have panic attacks.
 I have to hide my history, my injuries.”

 A new concept to keep a pastoral identity